 “Bill C-48 decision extremely disappointing”: Mp Shannon Stubbs

-Lakeland MP Shannon Stubbs (Stock Photo)
+Lakeland incumbent Conservative MP Shannon Stubbs is running for re-election in the upcoming federal election.
+(Stock Photo)

 Lakeland MP Shannon Stubbs says she was dismayed with the Senate’s decision regarding Bill-C-48.
 On Friday, it was announced the bill will be granted a third reading after the rejection of a committee report which could have ended the legislation from moving forward.

 “[Bill C-48] is a direct attack on the oilsands and on any future potential pipelines that might end up reaching that deepwater port on the Asian Pacific.”

 As the possible implementation of Bill C-69 and Bill C-48 looms closer, local politicians are suggesting the Federal government reconsider their stances on the legislation.
 Alberta Premier Jason Kenney announced Monday that he would join with the Premiers of Ontario, New Brunswick, Manitoba, Saskatchewan and the Northwest Territories to send a letter to Prime Minister Justin Trudeau opposing the potential legislation.

 Several amendments have been presented by both Conservative MPs and Senators regarding the bills, officially the Oil Tanker Moratorium Act and the Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts.